allegro/json-logic-kmp/README.md

 pod 'JsonLogicKMP'
 ```

-How do I initialize the engine?
+How to initialize the engine?
 -------------------
 Logic evalautor is initialized by simply building it.
 All of the json-logic standard operations are added by default.